-Here is a selection of publications where different laminin isoforms are being used to create more authentic cell culture systems
+Here is a selection of publications where different laminin isoforms were used to create more authentic cell culture systems.

 A Hydrogel Platform that Incorporates Laminin Isoforms for Efficient Presentation of Growth Factors – Neural Growth and Osteogenesis